Multiple Risk Introduction

 The Scottish Government have identified Tackling Stigma as one of the cross cutting priorities in Scotland’s National Drugs Mission Plan 2022-2026 .
 The National Stigma Action Plan encourages organisations to consider how we can work together and individually to create a stigma-free Scotland.

 Stigma often acts as a barrier to accessing support and treatment, impacts personal relationships, results in people being socially excluded and can often increase risk and harm.
-Addressing Stigma is vital to enabling people to access the support and treatment and to ultimately reduce drug related deaths in Scotland.
+Addressing Stigma is vital to enabling people to access support and treatment and to ultimately reduce drug related deaths in Scotland.

 Stigma is the negative perceived beliefs, thoughts and opinions towards a particular circumstance, quality or person.